 ADDITIONAL RATINGS YOU MIGHT FIND HELPFUL

-- Balance Transfer Intro APR 0% intro 15 Months on qualifying transfers
+- Balance Transfer Intro APR 0% intro for 15 Billing Cycles on qualifying transfers

 - Purchase Intro APR Not Applicable